Brewster-Douglass Housing Projects: Hastings Street

-Hastings Street was the center of black culture in Detroit between the 1920s and 1950s..
+Hastings Street, originally the center of the Jewish community in Detroit, had become the center of Black culture in Detroit between the 1920s and the 1950s.
 Located at the southern edge of the future Brewster-Douglass Homes, the street was the home of innumerable salons and entertainment venues.
-With the addition of the high-rises and an influx of people moving into the housing, Hastings Street was billed as the place you could fulfill any conceivable need.
+With the addition of the high-rises and an influx of people moving into the housing, Hastings Street was billed as the place one could fulfill any conceivable need.
 Hastings Street was most famously referenced in the John Lee Hooker song "Boogie Chillen'".